DavidM42/rpi-cpu.gov/README.md

 # rpi-cpu.gov
-Bash script to conveniently change raspberry pi governor and let this option persist through reboots
+After you've installed this script with it's convenient one line install method you are able to change the raspberry pi cpu governor.
+This change will be applied at every boot so you only have to change it one time.

 ## Install